lbzepoqo/squadjs-squad-creation-blocker/README.md

 ## License

 This plugin is released under the GNU Affero General Public License v3.0.
-See the LICENSE file for more details.
+See the [LICENSE](/LICENSE) file for more details.

 ## Support

 For support, please create an issue in the GitHub repository or contact the plugin maintainer.
+You can also refer to the [Behavior](#behavior) section for detailed information on how the plugin works.